Nxus-Dev/Console-Shanavy/INFO.md

 8. Return to the friends tab

-9. Under joinable friends there should be a option to join 'Join To Open Server List' once opened enter in the ip and port.
+9. Under joinable friends there should be a option to join 'Join To Open Server List' once opened enter in the ip (Shanavy.mc.gg) and the port (25588).

 10. If you have any issues please contact nxus_dev on discord

-WARNING
+# WARNING

 If you are inactive for 7 days you will be unadded and will need to go over the process again.

-WARNING
+# WARNING